OfficeDev/office-js-docs-pr/docs/design/contextual-tabs.md

 ## Register the contextual tab with Office with requestCreateControls

 The contextual tab is registered with Office by calling the [Office.ribbon.requestCreateControls](/javascript/api/office/office.ribbon?view=common-js&preserve-view=true#office-office-ribbon-requestcreatecontrols-member(1)) method.
-This is typically done in either the function that is assigned to `Office.initialize` or with the `Office.onReady` method.
-For more about these methods and initializing the add-in, see [Initialize your Office Add-in](../develop/initialize-add-in.md).
+This is typically done in either the function that is assigned to `Office.initialize` or with the `Office.onReady` function.
+For more about these functions and initializing the add-in, see [Initialize your Office Add-in](../develop/initialize-add-in.md).
 You can, however, call the method anytime after initialization.

 > [!IMPORTANT]
 > The `requestCreateControls` method may be called only once in a given session of an add-in.
 An error is thrown if it is called again.